Download a FREE E-Book with 20 Easy Weeknight Dinners

 Sauté onions in the instant pot until soft and fragrant.
 This will take about 3 minutes.

-While you sauté the onions scrape up the “flavor bits” left over from the chicken.
+While you sauté the onions scrape up the “flavor bits” left over from the chicken with a wooden spoon.

 Next, turn the instant pot off and pour in water and chicken broth to deglaze the pan.
 Then, add the rice.